lc00/wiki-experiment/Behavior-Driven-Development-With-Cucumber.md

 * {int} - Positive and negative integerse
 * {float} - Floating-point numbers

+You can create custom types for, eg. different types of users, objects, etc. You need to match these with regex.

 ### Testing Stack

 Feature File -> Step Definitions -> Test Helpers -> Automation Framework